MCP tools overview

 Annotations

-These MCP tools are used to retrieve details about the annotations resulting from a pipeline build.
+These MCP tools are used to retrieve details about the annotations resulting from a pipeline build, or create annotations for a build or job.

 Tool Description